isabella232/visualstudiogeeks.github.io/_posts/2016-02-26-HowToConfigureTFSMachineGroupsOnPremAndUseWithTFBuildRelease.md

 ## How to configure MachineGroup in TFS (VSTS)
 ---
-1. Navigating to the test hub in the FabrikamTFVC Team Web Portal, on the Machines page, click on the + icon to create a new Machine Group:
+1. Navigating to the test hub in the Fabrikam Team Web Portal, on the Machines page, click on the + icon to create a new Machine Group:

 <img src="/assets/img/blog/tarun/TFSMachineGroup-Configure01.png" alt="TFSMachineGroup Configuring in TFS VSTS" style="width:100%;height:100%"><sub><center><b>Image 7 - TFS MachineGroup Configuring in TFS (VSTS)</b></center></sub>